Narottam36/mlproject_7days/README.md

 Here, the setup function is called with several arguments that provide information about the package.
 The name and version arguments specify the package name and version, while the description and author arguments provide a brief description of the package and the author’s name.
 The author_email argument specifies the author’s email address, and the packages argument indicates which packages should be included in the distribution.
 Finally, the install_requires argument specifies the package dependencies, which are other packages that must be installed in order for the my_package package to work properly.

+To use the setup.py file in Python, you first need to have the setuptools module installed.
+You can do this by running the following command:

+pip install setuptools